KRISTA

 A KIDNEY

-Krista is now in Stage 5 kidney failure, and in need of a transplant now in order to return to living a full and healthy life.
+Krista is now in Stage 5 kidney failure and needs a transplant in order to return to living a full and healthy life.

 London Health Sciences Centre